juliekol/pxt-levels/README.md

 > Open this page at [https://juliekol.github.io/pxt-levels/](https://juliekol.github.io/pxt-levels/)

+## Overview

+This extension adds support for multiple levels in your game.
+For example, in a platformer, one tilemap will display the first level.
+When the player beats this level, we would move to the next level that will be displayed using a different tilemap.

+Each level is designated using an integer.
+The first level is 1.

+For every level you support, you must add the `on start level` block.
+If your game has three levels, you must add three such blocks, one for each level.

+The best practice is to add the block `start level 1` in the `on start` block of your game.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.